 Endorsement of the Declaration

 The Declaration is not a legal document, nor did those involved in its creation sign it.
-Rather than compelling compliance with the principles of the declaration, it is hoped that the principles and the proposals it outlines will guide and inspire better practices in transplantation.
+Rather than compelling compliance with the principles of the declaration, it is hoped that the definitions and principles will guide and inspire better practices in transplantation.
 With this in mind, endorsement of the Declaration has been sought amongst the many professional societies associated with transplantation medicine.

 Societies that officially endorse the Declaration are urged to uphold the principles of the Declaration in their activities and in the practice of their members.
 They are further encouraged to strive towards achievement of the proposals suggested in the Declaration.